ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 ******************
-Volumetric Meshing
+Volumetric meshing
 ******************

 The :class:`AutoMesh <ansys.meshing.prime.AutoMesh>` class enables you to automatically create the volume mesh using different volume meshing algorithms.
-It generates the volume mesh for all computed volumetric regions of the mesh object.
-For example, mesh objects created from the imported geometry.
+This class generates the volume mesh for all computed volumetric regions of the mesh object.
-:func:`AutoMesh.mesh() <ansys.meshing.prime.AutoMesh.mesh>` allows you to perform volumetric meshing with given meshing parameters.
+For example, it creates mesh objects from the imported geometry.
+The :func:`AutoMesh.mesh() <ansys.meshing.prime.AutoMesh.mesh>` method allows you to perform volumetric meshing with given meshing parameters.

 .. note::
-   The starting point for this volumetric meshing procedure is a valid surface mesh.
+   The starting point for the volumetric meshing procedure is a valid surface mesh.

 .. tip::
-    Volume mesh can be generated using :func:`Mesh.volume_mesh() <ansys.meshing.prime.lucid.Mesh.volume_mesh>` in Lucid API.
+    Volume mesh can be generated using the :func:`Mesh.volume_mesh() <ansys.meshing.prime.lucid.Mesh.volume_mesh>` method in the Lucid API.

 =============================
-Second Order Tetrahedral Mesh
+Second-order tetrahedral mesh
 =============================

-The following example shows how to initialize :class:`AutoMeshParams<ansys.meshing.prime.AutoMeshParams>` and generate volume mesh on meshed topofaces:
+This code shows how to initialize the :class:`AutoMeshParams<ansys.meshing.prime.AutoMeshParams>` class and generate the volume mesh on meshed topofaces:

 .. code:: python